+Teacher: School:

-Date:
+Grade or Subject: Date:

 Principal:

-Representative:
+Representative: -

 Procedures:

-In the space below, the Teacher will list the deficient area(s), the problem(s), the incident(s), and/or the situation(s) that led to the placement of the teacher on the Corrective Action Plan
+• st the deficient area(s), the problem(s), the incident(s), ment of the teacher on the Corrective Action Plan.

-In the space below, the Teacher will describe the plan of action, the resources, and the assistance to be provided to the teacher to remedy the items mentioned above.
+2. In the space below, the Administrator will describe the plan of action, the resources, and the assistance to be provided to the teacher to remedy the items mentioned above.